 Issues and Findings

 The two petitions raise several issues concerning the General WDRs.
 To the extent petitioners or other commenters raised issues that are not discussed in this order, either in whole or in part, such issues are dismissed as not raising substantial issues appropriate for review in this order.
+We issue this Order to restate and reinforce some of the most important precedential requirements of Order WQ 2018-0002, to announce our intention to further develop the Irrigated Lands Regulatory Program (ILRP) by convening a second expert panel, to direct the Central Coast Water Board to develop an alternative water supply program to assist residents who rely on nitrate-contaminated groundwater, to direct the Central Coast Water Board to require that large on-farm composting operations obtain coverage under the composting general waste discharge requirements we issued in 2020, and to address certain issues raised in the petitions.
+As such, the only portions of this Order that are precedential in nature are the generally applicable statements regarding quantifiable milestones and final time schedules in Section II.C, the derivation of numeric limitations based on narrative water quality objectives in Section II.E, the lack of a legal obligation to conduct a broad economic study in Section II.G, the limitations on revising final compliance dates that were adopted as basin plan amendments in Section II.H, the public trust doctrine in Section II.I, and the lack of a precedential designation for our general orders in footnote 90.

 The Central Coast Water Board issued the General WDRs under the authority of the Porter-Cologne Water Quality Control Act (Porter-Cologne Act), specifically Water Code sections 13263 and 13267.
 Among other mandates, section 13263 requires the Central Coast Water Board to adopt waste discharge requirements that implement relevant water quality control plans.
-The General WDRs primarily implement the Water Quality Control Plan for the Central Coast Basin (Basin Plan) which establishes the beneficial uses of the surface water bodies and groundwater in the region and water quality objectives to be achieved in those waters.
+The General WDRs primarily implement the Water Quality Control Plan for the Central Coastal Basin (Basin Plan) which establishes the beneficial uses of the surface water bodies and groundwater in the region and water quality objectives to be achieved in those waters.
 The General WDRs must also comply with state policies for water quality control.
 The most relevant state policy for water quality control to our irrigated lands regulatory programs is the Policy for the Implementation and Enforcement of the Nonpoint Source Pollution Control Program (Nonpoint Source Policy).
 In addition, the General WDRs must also conform to our precedential water quality orders.
 Of particular relevance here is our Order WQ 2018-0002.

 Consistency with Order WQ 2018-0002’s Precedential Nitrogen Reporting Requirements